pdp10/sbpipe/docs/source/user_manual.md

 #### Preparation of SBpipe
 SBpipe can be downloaded from the website or cloned using `git`.
-SBpipe requires the configuration of the environment variable `$SBPIPE`.
-This must be added in the `$HOME`/.bashrc file.
-Therefore users need to add the following lines to their `$HOME`/.bashrc file:
+To run sbpipe.py from any shell, users should add 'sbpipe/scripts' to their `PATH` environment variable by adding the following lines to their `$HOME`/.bashrc file:

 ```
 # SBPIPE (update this accordingly)
-export SBPIPE=/path/to/sbpipe
-export PATH=$PATH:$SBPIPE/scripts
+export PATH=$PATH:/path/to/sbpipe/scripts
 ```

 Now you should reload the .bashrc file to apply the previous edits:
 ```
 # Reload the .bashrc file